-German Interventions to Support Decentralisation in Africa
+German interventions to support decentralisation in Africa

-We understand decentralisation as the transfer of political decision-making powers and administrative responsibilities from the central government level to the local/regional level.
+We understand decentralisation to mean the transfer of political decision-making powers and administrative responsibilities from the central government level to the local/regional level.
 The BMZ has been supporting the efforts of partner governments in Africa in this regard for many years.
 Through its engagement it seeks to improve partner countries' economic development and democratisation.
 For citizens in the supported countries, decentralisation promises greater political participation and a closer alignment of services with their respective needs.

 The evaluation will examine Germany's long-term engagement for decentralisation in Africa.
 It will analyse the relevance and coherence of the support interventions, as well as their effectiveness and impact over an extended period.
 Moreover, we will enquire to what extent the BMZ has proven to be a learning institution in the context of "decentralisation“ and has responded to impetus for change from practitioners and researchers over the years.